-NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
+NOTE: N is the number of institutions in the comparison group.

+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2022, Completions survey component.

+Figure 8.
+Tuition and required fees for full-time, first-time degree/certificate-seeking undergraduate students: Academic years 2019-20 to 2022-23

+NOTE: The tuition and required fees shown here are the lowest reported from the categories of in-district, in-state, and out-of-state.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2021, Completions survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2022, Institutional Characteristics survey component.

-Figure 9.
-Average net price of attendance for full-time, first-time degree/certificate-seeking undergraduate students, who were awarded grant or scholarship aid: 2018-19 to 2020-21

-NOTE: The tuition and required fees shown here are the lowest reported from the categories of in-district, instate, and out-of-state.
-N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary

-Education Data System (IPEDS): Fall 2021, Institutional Characteristics survey component.